__________________________________________

 Part 3: MARKET HIGHLIGHTS

-Home Prices in the Boulder Real Estate Market have lost 0.75% over the last 12
+Home prices in the Boulder Real Estate Market have gained 1.90% over the last

 Boulder Market.

-holder for consecutive declines in the Home Price Index is Las Vegas, NV, with
+consecutive declines in the Home Price Index are Yakima, WA; Wilmington, NC;

 The highest annual home appreciation rate in the Boulder Real Estate Market